 - help resolving child support and payment issues

-In order to be eligible, clients must be referred by their TASC Case manager, TANF eligible, sober, non-violent offenders, compliant with all TASC requirements, motivated to work, and willing to take the steps towards independence.
+In order to be eligible, clients must have current involvement in the Criminal Justice System, be referred by their current advisor within the criminal justice system (Case Manager, Probation Officer, Parole Officer, etc.), score medium to high based on the COMPAS Risk Assessment, compliant with all legal requirements, motivated to work, and willing to take the steps towards independence.

 The Outcomes of Enhanced Employment Initiative